Ferris-Labs/site-draft/content/en/docs/drafts/UserGuide_Test.md

 ### Taxonomy / Tagging

 It was developed as a module and can easily be added to any model by the developers/users.

-Two different ways of adding tags are available and will be showcased below.

 #### Taxonomies / Tags